-Within a reasonable time 45 days after the receipt of a correctly completed application, the Planning Director shall deliver to the Planning and Zoning Commission and the County Commission a written report summarizing the facts of the case, including all relevant documents and incorporating or summarizing the comments and recommendations of the Planning and Zoning Department, and schedule a date for a public hearing before the County Commission.
+Within 45 days after the receipt of a correctly completed application, the Planning Director shall deliver to the Planning and Zoning Commission and the County Commission a written report summarizing the facts of the case, including all relevant documents and incorporating or summarizing the comments and recommendations of the Planning and Zoning Department, and schedule a date for a public hearing before the County Commission.
 The public hearing before the County Commission shall be scheduled within 60 days of the receipt of a correctly completed application in accordance with the current Planning and Zoning Department submittal schedule and current Baldwin County Commission meeting schedule.
-The County Commission shall be furnished with minutes, recommendations and other relevant information from the Planning Commission.